Hammarbya: Status and conservation

 Hammarbya paludosa is declining across Europe because of habitat loss.
 It is classed as Nationally Scarce in Britain where it has disappeared from 61% of its former range.
 It is considered to be Endangered in Wales as several colonies have been lost recently.
 It has been lost from 66% of its range in Ireland and is a protected species in both Northern Ireland and the Republic of Ireland.
 It is generally rare in North America where it was not discovered until 1905.
-In Minnesota it is considered to be endangered. with three know populations, occurring in conifer swamps growing in association with Thuja occidentalis, Picea mariana, and Larix laricina, but unlike most swamps of the state it grows in those that receive water from up-welling of ground water that have moderate levels of dissolve minerals and a neutral pH.
+In Minnesota it is considered to be endangered. with three known populations, occurring in conifer swamps growing in association with Thuja occidentalis, Picea mariana, and Larix laricina, but unlike most swamps of the state it grows in those that receive water from up-welling of ground water that have moderate levels of dissolve minerals and a neutral pH.

 Many bogs and wet heaths have been reclaimed for agriculture.
 At some sites lack of grazing has led to a reduction in the open habitat that it needs while at other sites the habitat has been degraded by overgrazing.
 Many remaining colonies are small.